-Today’s video marks the beginning of a five-part series on creating a solid business plan.
+Today’s video is about creating a solid business plan.
 Tune in to learn about the benefits of SWOT analysis.

 Here is a tip to ensure that your business plan is effective and will lead you to success: Do a SWOT analysis on yourself.
 SWOT stands for strengths, weaknesses, opportunities, and threats.

 You can also give the form to a spouse, co-worker, or even your favorite mortgage broker to perform the analysis on you.
 It’s a great way to get feedback from other people.
 However, don’t be upset by the feedback you receive; take that information and use it to better yourself.
 If you’re interested in doing using this analysis to improve your business plan, reach out to me and I’ll send you a downloadable file.

 Strengths.
 What factors about your business ensure that you’ll get the job done for your clients?
 Assessing your strengths will help you reflect on the advantages your company has over others.

 Weaknesses.
 Where do you need to improve?
 Which factors prevent you from getting listings?
 Maybe you’re not strong enough on the closing side.
 Determining what you’re not doing as well as you could be will help you improve your plan and have more success.